tkdjohn/EventJournal/README.md

 EF https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli

 ### TODO
-- fix all awaits to call ConfigureAwait(false) to avoid deadlocks in UI.
-    - consider a `ConfigureAwait` extension method that does this automatically.
-    - consider adding an async analyzer

 - refactor services to consume DTOs (models) instead of entities directly.
 - unit tests for repositories and services.
 Also base entity code?
 - CLI interface to call service methods
 - Web API to call service methods
 - Add common BootStrap code to be consumed by cli and web api projects
--
+    - remove microsoft.extension.hosting pkg where not needed
+- move initializer code to an appropriate place
+    - want to let user get some defaults to start with
+    - but also wan to use these defaults for testing
 ### Future Considerations
 - basic CRUD web UI
+    - want to add the ability to add new types on the fly as a new event is added
 - Integration tests for  web api.
 - `Event` entries could also have user defined tags.
 (Maybe `Details` could have tags too?) not sure how to implement tags just yet, maybe a tag entity and table